-Roasted Maple Necks are Drier
+Roasted Maple Necks

 The stripping of the brittle wood screw threads inside the holes of a roasted maple guitar neck cause the screws to loosen their grip.
 Strings will pull with lots of pressure when in tune and can cause the screws to slip and the neck to pull away from the body-thus lifting the strings off of the fret board.